Spectral Theory of Isogeny Graphs: Introduction

 \end{description}

 \end{Theorem}

 Theorem \ref{thm:main2} applies to the case of full level structure, where the adjacency matrix has non-real eigenvalues.
-In this case $N(H)=\GLmod{N}$, hence all connected components are isomorphic.
-We also have that $k=k'$ is the multiplicative order of $\ell$ in $(\Z/N\Z)^{\times}$, and the number of connected components is $n=\phi(N)/k$.
-Our description of the connected components also answers questions and conjectures from \cite{DS}.
+In this case $\mathcal N_H=\GLmod{N}$, hence all connected components are isomorphic.
+We also have that $k=k'$ is the multiplicative order of $\ell$ in $(\Z/N\Z)^{\times}$, and the number of connected components is $n=\varphi(N)/k$, where $\varphi$ is the Euler totient function.

 We can also apply Theorem \ref{thm:main2} to the isogeny graphs with torsion point level structure, namely $H=\{\smt *0*1\}$.
-In this case $\det H = (\Z/N\Z)^\times$, hence $G$ is connected and $k=1$.
+In this case $\det(H)= (\Z/N\Z)^\times$, hence $G$ is connected and $k=1$.
 One might have $k'>1$, and indeed Corollary \ref{cor:asy_dist} implies that for $p$ big enough the adjacency matrix has non-real eigenvalues.

-\begin{Remark}[Multipartite graphs] Given a finite connected directed graph $G=(V,E)$, a $k$-\emph{multipartition} is a partition of $V$ into $k$ disjoint subsets $V_j$ such that vertexes of $V_j$ are connected only to vertexes of $V_{j+1}$.
-2-partite graphs are called bipartite.
+\begin{Remark}[Multipartite graphs] Given a finite connected directed graph $G=(V,E)$, a $k$-\emph{multipartition} is a partition of $V$ into $k$ disjoint subsets $V_j$ such that vertices of $V_j$ are connected only to vertices of $V_{j+1 \pmod k}$.
+A 2-partite graph is called bipartite.
 When $G$ is $d$-regular, this is related to the spectrum of the adjacency matrix $A$ of $G$ in the following way.
 Let $u_j=\sum_{v\in V_j}v$, and $U$ the span of $\{u_1,\dots , u_k\}$ in $\C^V$.
-Then $U$ is stabilized by $A^t$, and $A^t$ restricted to $U$ acts as $d$ times a cyclic permutation, hence the spectrum of $A$ contains $d$ times the group of $k$-th root of unity.
+Then $U$ is stabilized by $A^t$, and $A^t$ restricted to $U$ acts as $d$ times a cyclic permutation, hence the spectrum of $A$ contains $d$ times the group of $k$-th roots of unity.

-Then Weil invariant gives a $k$-multipartion of the vertexes of $G_i$, and by the above discussion this is a $k$-multipartion of $G_i$; the existence of this partition implies the existence of the eigenvalues $(\ell+1)\zeta$'s appearing in the statement of Theorem \ref{thm:main2}.
-Theorem \ref{thm:main2} also says that there are no other eigenvalues of module $\ell+1$, hence this partition can not be refined. \end{Remark}
+The Weil invariant gives a $k$-multipartion of the vertices of $G_i$, and by the above discussion this is a $k$-multipartion of $G_i$; the existence of this partition implies the existence of the eigenvalues $(\ell+1)\zeta$'s appearing in the statement of Theorem \ref{thm:main2}.
+Theorem \ref{thm:main2} also says that there are no other eigenvalues of absolute value equal to $\ell+1$, hence this partition can not be refined. \end{Remark}